Military history of Canada: Warfare pre-contact

 In pre-contact Canada, Indigenous warriors relied primarily on the bow and arrow, having honed their archery skills through their hunting practices.
 Knives, hatchets/tomahawks and warclubs were used for hand-to-hand combat.
 Some conflicts took place over great distances, with a few military expeditions travelling as far as 1200 to 1600 km.

 Warfare tended to be formal and ritualistic, resulting in few casualties.
 However, major conflicts sometimes occurred.
-The St. Lawrence Valley Iroquois were also almost completely displaced, likely due to warfare with their neighbours the Algonquin.
-The threat of conflict impacted how some groups lived, with Algonquian and Iroquois groups residing in fortified villages with layers of defences and wooden palisades at least 10 m by 1000 CE.
+The St. Lawrence Valley Iroquoians were also almost completely displaced, likely due to warfare with their neighbours the Algonquin.
+The threat of conflict impacted how some groups lived, with Algonquian and Iroquoian groups residing in fortified villages with layers of defences and wooden palisades at least 10 m by 1000 CE.

 Captives from battles were not always killed.
 Tribes frequently adopted them to replenish lost warriors or used them for prisoner exchanges.
 Slavery was common among the Pacific Northwest Coast's Indigenous people like the Tlingit and Haida, with around a quarter of the region's population being enslaved.
 In certain societies, slavery was hereditary, with slaves and their descendants being prisoners of war.

-Several First Nations also formed alliances with one another, like the Iroquois League.
+Several First Nations also formed alliances with one another, like the Haudenosaunee Confederacy.
 These military alliances became important to European colonial powers in their struggle for North American hegemony during the 17th and 18th centuries.